MrDonghang/MrDonghang.github.io/_portfolio/ebike_in_ningbo.md

 intersections and the influence of environmental factors on them.

 This project is my undergraduate research project at Peking University, supported by the President's Fund of Peking University.
-This project was supervised by Prof. Xu Liyan.
+This project was supervised by Prof. Liyan Xu.

 You can download the whole project [here](https://mrdonghang.github.io/files/E-bike.pdf).